 4) Work out.

-It goes without saying that exercise is good for you.
+It goes without saying that exercise is good for you, whether you work out at work or during personal hours.
 Exercise increases the production of serotonin and dopamine, neurotransmitters that decrease the risk of depression and improve your mood and long-term memory, respectively.
 Exercising in the morning forces you to wake up earlier, gives you a totally natural mood-booster, and increases your energy.

 And exercise has benefits beyond improving your mood.
 A 2006 study showed that regular physical exercise led to increases in willpower and self-regulatory behavior.